wrpaape/red_black/README.md

 interfaces are able to provide the following operations:

 - insert
-- search
+- access
 - delete
-- (ordered) traversal
+- (ordered) traverse
-- shallow copy (clone)
+- shallow copy
-- set comparison
-- set construction
+- various set operations

 with competitive [worst-case performance guarantees](https://en.wikipedia.org/wiki/Worst-case_complexity).
 The red-black system of balance was chosen to provide greater